qtproject/pyside-pyside-setup/sources/pyside6/doc/faq/whatisqt.rst

 .. note:: You can adapt these applications to use your self-made style, but you need to be aware that the goal of Widgets is to respect the system style, be careful when changing colors.
-Check this `simple tutorial
-   <widgetstyling>`_ on how to do so.
+Check this :ref:`simple tutorial <widgetstyling>` on how to do so.

 QML
 ---